Extract

 1. HEAT REMOVAL

-Subcores are effectively separated from the insert thermal passages.
-My subcores have 25mm rear diameters such that they contain a cascade The core cycle is timed to pull out of the casting as soon as possible.
-I add a second PLC to run the cores when faced with casting machines with OEM program locks
+Subcores are effectively separated from the die insert thermal passages.
+My subcores have 25mm rear diameters such that they contain a cascade The subcore cycle is timed to pull the core out of the casting as soon as possible.
+I add a second PLC to run the cores when faced with operating a casting machines with OEM program locks

 2. LUBRICATION